yhoundz/parm/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
+> By contributing to this project you agree to the following terms:
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.
+> This project is licensed under the GNU General Public License v3.0 (GPLv3), as outlined in [LICENSE](LICENSE).
+The maintainers reserve the right to change the license at their sole discretion, provided the new license is as permissive or more permissive than GPLv3 and not more restrictive.
+It the maintainers' sole responsibility to determine if the new license meets these criteria, including whether it imposes fewer restrictions on use, modification, distribution, or sublicensing.

 ### Reporting Bugs